WolfOWI/exhibito/README.md

 ### Deployed Link

-To test the website out yourself, visit this URL:
+Unfortunately, the website has been set to offline to save costs.

 [Exhibito Deployment](https://main.d3vravecqxapoe.amplifyapp.com/)